kubos/kubos/kubos-sdk.md

 KubOS-SDK is currently only supported in 64-bit OSX and Linux environments.

 Pull the latest Kubos-SDK docker container:

             $ kubos update

+## <a name="upgrading"></a>Upgrading KubOS-SDK (for v0.0.2)

+The KubOS-SDK can be upgraded from version 0.0.1 to 0.0.2 using this command:

+            $ pip install kubos-sdk==0.0.2

+Be sure to pull the latest Kubos-SDK docker container afterwards:

+            $ kubos update

 ## Creating a new project